DeiInvictus/deiinvictus.github.io/_posts/2024-12-12-the-blessed-poor.markdown

 > JAMES—NOTE ON 1:9–11 The Place of Rich and Poor before God.
 Both poverty and riches bring enormous pressure on a person to focus on the world rather than on Christ.
 Thus James exhorts the poor to boast (or glory) in their high status in Christ. **The lowly brother will be exalted or vindicated by God.** In contrast, James exhorts the rich to boast in their humiliation, (1) by realizing that **their wealth is temporary and that it brings them no advantage before God**, and (2) by identifying with the poor in their affliction.
 The church is to be a “countercultural” community, which reverses the values of the world (cf. 2:2–4).
 Given the context, James seems to be saying that the challenges of poverty and wealth may be one of the greatest “trials” for Christians, as would be suggested by his immediate emphasis (see 1:12) on the “blessed” status of those who remain “steadfast under trial.”
 James also echoes Jesus’ warning that **“You cannot serve God and money”** (Matt.
 6:24).
 >
 > &mdash; The **ESV Study Bible** has over 200+ biblical scholars ([100+](https://www.esv.org/translation/) ESV; 95 Study); 9 countries, 20 denominations, 50 seminaries, colleges, and universities, including Universities of Cambridge, Oxford, London, Japan, California, MIT, Duke, Westminister, Dallas, etc. 20,000 study notes, 80,000 cross-references, 200+ charts, 50+ articles, 240 full-color maps and illustrations.
 Textual Basis: Masoretic Text BHS '83, DSS, LXX, SP, S, Vg; UBS5, NA28. **Note on James 1:9-11.**

-## Christ Does Not Want the Poor to Worry About Anything

-> “That is why I tell you not to worry about everyday life—whether you have enough food and drink, or enough clothes to wear.
-Isn’t life more than food, and your body more than clothing?
-26 Look at the birds.
-They don’t plant or harvest or store food in barns, for your heavenly Father feeds them.
-And aren’t you far more valuable to him than they are?
-27 Can all your worries add a single moment to your life?
->
-> 28 “And why worry about your clothing?
-Look at the lilies of the field and how they grow.
-They don’t work or make their clothing, 29 yet Solomon in all his glory was not dressed as beautifully as they are (Matt.
-6:25-29 NLT).

-The Bible shows however, that they are already rich!
-They are Kings and priests unto the Lord.

-> and has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever.
-Amen (Revelation 1:6 NKJV).

-Do not fear for you are of more value than many sparrows.

-> Are not two sparrows sold for a penny?
-And not one of them will fall to the ground apart from your Father.
-30 But even the hairs of your head are all numbered.
-31 Fear not, therefore; **you are of more value than many sparrows** (Matt.
-10:29-31 ESV)

 ## Listen To The Story Of The Poor Wise Man